The Solitude of Prime Numbers (soundtrack)

-The Solitude of Prime Numbers (2011) is the soundtrack for the film of the same name by Saverio Costanzo composed by Mike Patton.
-It contains all the music used in the film, and more that was rejected by the director.
-It also contains music inspired directly by Patton's reading of the book in the original Italian and English translations.
-The tracklist lists each song by chronological prime numbers, in reference to the film.
+The Solitude of Prime Numbers (2011) is a soundtrack album by Mike Patton for the film The Solitude of Prime Numbers, directed by Saverio Costanzo.
+The album contains all the music used in the film, along with additional pieces that the director rejected.
+It also includes music inspired by Patton's reading of the novel in both the original Italian and English translation.

-The song 'The Snow Angel' would later be featured prominently in the film The Place Beyond the Pines (2012), the next film that Mike Patton would compose a soundtrack for.
-An edited, slowed down version of the song was also used in its trailer.
+The track "The Snow Angel" was later featured in The Place Beyond the Pines (2012), Patton's next film score.
+An edited, slowed-down version was also used in that film's trailer.